For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Postgraduate

 An MA usually lasts one or two years, and you'll typically need a strong grade in your undergraduate degree to get accepted.
-As mentioned, Australia is home to some globally respected and recognised universities, so it is a strong choice for a postgraduate qualification.
+As mentioned, Australia boasts some globally respected and recognised universities, so it is a strong choice for a postgraduate qualification.

 Financial support for international students in Australia